 Step 2 (Plug it in properly)

-As there are many types of OBD scanners, you may have a corded one or a wireless OBD scanner.
+As there are many OBD scanners, you may have a corded one or a wireless OBD scanner.
 Either way, the connecting socket will have the same mechanism and the same type of holes to hook in.
-Align the ports and push it into the OBD port on your car, if it’s wireless, connect it to the device or phone.
+Align the ports and push it into the OBD port on your car; if it’s wireless, connect it to the device or phone.

 Step 3 (Start and diagnosis)

-After plugging in the scanner, start the car first, and push the start button on the scanner to start the diagnosis.
-You can specify what to scan for and give it some time to grab the data from the car and show it on the screen.
+After plugging in the scanner, start the car first, and push the scanner’s start button to start the diagnosis.
+You can specify what to scan for and give it some time to grab the car’s data and show it on the screen.
 If it’s a scanner that only has codes to read, you can record the data and go for the next step.

 Step 4 (Interpret the codes)

 If you don’t understand the indication codes on the screen, transfer the data into a computer or your phone.
 There are specialized software and websites that can interpret the codes that make sense to you.
 Use them for understanding them in simple language to take necessary actions.
-After the diagnosis, you can clear the codes from the scanner and turn the car off before erasing the codes.
+After the diagnosis, you can clear the scanner’s codes and turn the car off before erasing the codes.